MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-D-Administration-Federal-Family-Education-Loan-Programs-Guaranty-Agency/section-682.402.md

 (C) Refund to the borrower all amounts paid by the borrower to the lender or the agency with respect to the discharged loan amount, including any late fees or collection charges imposed by the lender or agency related to the discharged loan amount;

-(D) Notify the lender to whom a claim payment was made that the lender must refund to the Secretary, within 30 days -
+(D) Notify the lender to whom a claim payment was made that the lender must refund to the Secretary, within 30 days—

 (*1*) All interest benefits and special allowance payments received from the Secretary with respect to the loan disbursement that was discharged; and